jchancellor-ms/Azure-Firewall-IPGroup/README.md

 The project works by creating a template JSON file which references individual CSV files containing the large numbers of CIDR ranges that will be included in each IP group.
 The Terraform code parses the JSON input and recursively identifies if the IP groups exist, and then creates or updates them.
 This project currently only works for IP group creation from a CSV, but future iterations could also allow for defining the IP group members directly in the JSON definition file.
 It assumes that the resource group where the IP groups will be created already exists or is being created with another Terraform module.

 A JSON template is included as well as an example file that creates IP groups for a large input list split into individual files under the 5k IP group object limit.
 The CSV file should have a single column with column header `cidr` containing CIDR address ranges or individual IP addresses one per row.
 These entries will be used to populate the IP Group being defined by the referenced CSV file in the JSON input file.
-To configure a working sample, copy the `template_ip_group.csv' file and replace the details with the values for your environment and save with a unique filename.
-Update the JSON template file with an IP group definition pointing to this new IP group CSV file.
+To manually configure a working sample, copy the `template_ip_group.csv` file and replace the details with the values for your environment and save with a unique filename.
+Update the JSON template file `ip_group_template.json` with an IP group definition pointing to this new IP group CSV file and save with a descriptive name.

 Once the JSON input file has been configured then it is possible to run the Terraform workflow to implement or update the IP Groups.